Berkeley Solar

 The $/W price is all-in: it includes equipment, installation labor, permitting fees, and interconnection costs.
 For a typical Berkeley home with a 6–8 kW system, that means:

 Note: The 30% federal tax credit (IRC §25D) expired on December 31, 2025.
 These prices reflect the full cost without the federal credit.
-State and local incentives like SGIP battery rebates and ACC Plus adders are still available.
+State and local incentives like SGIP battery rebates and ACC Plus adders are still available — see the rebates & incentives guide.

-Sources: CA Energy Commission; local Berkeley installer data.
+Sources: CA Energy Commission solar cost data and CALSSA Bay Area installer benchmarks, adjusted for Berkeley-specific costs (older housing stock, frequent panel upgrades, complex roofs).
 Note: The 30% federal tax credit expired Dec 31, 2025.

 What Drives Solar Cost in Berkeley